 Instead, use a label marker or small sticker to apply names to the chart.
 I redo this year after year.
 Since I use a label maker, the names come off pretty well year after year.

 Step 7: How to Use a Star Chart for Behavior

 I show each student where their name is on the chart.
 We also establish what earns you a star and does not together.
 One rule I have is that you can’t ask for a star for yourself.
 I promote the idea of allowing students to give stars to others if it follows are set rules.
 Make this a community-building activity.

 When students earn a star, they place it next to their name on the graph going across.
 Whoever has the most stars at the end of the week is that star student, role model, line leader, etc. for the next week.
 I keep a secret class list behind the list of names and I ensure that EACH student can be a star student at least once.
 This isn’t about singling them out but promoting the behavior we want to see in all students.

 This also means each week, we clear off the stars and start all over again.

-Hope this idea is helpful for you and your classroom!
-It has been a joy over all 13 years and something I am glad I spent the time to make well the first time.
+Hope this idea is helpful for you and your classroom on How to Make and Use a Star Chart!
+It has been a joy overall for 18 years and something I am glad I spent the time to make well the first time.